 Mark S. King’s best friend, Lesley Donnell, dies of AIDS-related complications.
 (1986)

-ACT UP stages The Ashes Action—the first political funeral march to scatter the ashes of loved ones on the White House lawn.
+ACT UP organizes its first political funeral, known as the Ashes Action, and scatters the ashes of loved ones on the White House lawn.
 (1992)

-Paulo Longo, Coordinator of the Network of Sex Work Projects (NSWP) in Brazil and human rights activist dies.
+Paulo Longo, human rights activist and coordinator of the Network of Sex Work Projects (NSWP) in Brazil dies.
 (2004)

-National Latino AIDS Awareness Day; Mapping No Boundaries: Art.
+The exhibition Mapping No Boundaries: Art.
 AIDS.
-Action. exhibition presented by Visual AIDS opens in NYC.
+Action. presented by Visual AIDS opens in New York City.
 (1998)

 The exhibition Release co-presented by Visual AIDS opens at the Museum of Contemporary African Diasporan Arts.
 (2003)